aaron-h6665/How-to-Learn-Git/README.md

   * git remote -v - shows the name and fetch, push links
   * git push {origin} {name of branch} - pushes local code changes to the remote repository
   * You NEVER want to have Git Repositories inside of Git Repositories
-  * git clone - clone a remote repository onto your local device
+  * git clone {https link to GitHub Repo} - clone a remote repository onto your local device
   * cat - current local version

 So this video teaches us how to push local code to a remote repository and how to clone a remote repository onto a local device.